ernestio/ernest-cli/README.md

 ### Master Branch

-Follow the instructions [here](http://docs.ernest.io/downloads/) to install the master branch of the cli.
+Follow the instructions [here](http://docs.ernest.io/downloads/) to install the appropriate master branch binary of the cli.

 ### Develop Branch